letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 *****
 Introduction
 ============
 Along with ESP Easy R108, a new feature was enabled, named Rules.
 Rules can be used to create very simple flows to control devices on your ESP.

 Enable Rules
 ------------
 To enable rules, go to Tools/Advanced and check the Rules checkbox.

 After clicking Submit, you will find a new page added.
 Here you can start experimenting with Rules:

+[ADD_GUI_PICTURE]

 The example above shows an experiment with a LED, connected via a resistor of 1k to GPIO12 and to ground.

 A virtual switch needs to be created in the "Devices" section to allow the reading the state of the LED (on or off).
 The Device needs to be "Switch Input" with the following settings:

 * Device Name - E1SW1
 * Enabled - Ticked